Diocese of Saint-Dié: Questions about Saint Dié

 It is not known where Deodatus comes from.
 The "vita Deodati" indicates that he was a western Frank from the Nivernais.
 According to a hypothesis of some historians, however, he came from Ireland, which could be explained by a confusion in Latin between Niverniensis and Hiberniensis.
 Others scholars suggest that he might be a Christian who had travelled widely, and may have lived in the North of Britain's Islands.
 He has also been thought to have been educated too in Austrasia, by Scottish monks who followed the Rule of Saint Columbanus.

 Legends relate that Diodotus made the acquaintance of Saints Arbogast and Florentius and walked with them through the passes of Alsace.
 The connections are anachronistic.

 From Alsace, sometimes from the Heilige Wald, near Haguenau, he withdrew to the Vosges, sojourning at Romont where he began a lot of miracles, and Arentelle, where the inhabitants were hostile.
-For some time he was a solitary at Wilra or Wibra, maybee near the present Katzenthal in Alsace, but being persecuted by the inhabitants, he walked with a big stick who planted in soil created always a spring of water.
+For some time he was a solitary at Wilra or Wibra, maybe near the present Katzenthal in Alsace, but being persecuted by the inhabitants, he walked with a big stick who planted in soil created always a spring of water.
 Above the pass of Bonhomme, on the top of Rossberg, he launched an ironed arm until a locus called Petit-Saint-Dié under the Kemberg, a mountain, precisely under rocks Saint-Martin.
 Springs of flowed on this left side of the Meurthe, and he founded a refuge under rocks and near above springs.
 Once he received this lands in 669 he decided to work.
 His first monastery hardly built with new brothership, he was tied and dreamed to build a monastery in a little hill "Juncturae" in the right side of the river, the future Galilée.
 Longtime a prairie, then a little town, and now the center of Saint-Dié-des-Vosges stand between this two places.

 Monastery

 Before this time, Leudin Bodo, Bishop of Toul, had founded to the north-west of Saint-Dié the monastery of Bonmoutier for his daughter; and to the south of Bonmoutier the monastery of Etival, (c.
 663).
 Saint Gondelbert, after resigning the Archbishopric of Sens, had just founded the abbey of Senones to the east, c.
 661; in 1751 it became the capital of the principality of Salm.
 These four monasteries formed, by their geographical position, the four extremities of a cross.
-Later, Saint Hidulphus, Bishop of Trier (d.
+Later, Saint Hildulf, Bishop of Trier (d.
 707), erected between them at the intersection of the two arms of the cross, the monastery of Moyenmoutier.
 In 967, the Emperor Otto II granted the bishops of Toul possession of the monasteries of Moyenmoutier and Galilee (Saint-Dié), with the right to coin money.